-The majority of investors do about average, in terms of overall performance.
-If the market goes up 10 percent, they might make 8 percent or 12 percent, but they're basically in line with the greater trend.
+The majority of investors do about average in terms of overall performance.
+If the market goes up 10%, they might make 8% or 12%, but they're basically in line with the greater trend.

 Yet then there are also those investors who seem to consistently and routinely make profits trading stocks.
-What is it about their approach which seems to continually pay off?
+What is it about their approach, which seems to pay off continually?
 What are they doing differently than the majority of people we mentioned earlier?

 Well, their consistently successful approach to buying and selling shares probably sounds something a little bit like this:

 - Watch Financial Trends in the Economy and Industry

 If you don't know where you're going, any road will take you there.
 Having a plan is important because it will keep you on track and allow you to gauge your progress.

 Only with a trading plan will you be able to identify and illustrate which aspects of your trading approach are paying off.
 Which parts are helping you move towards the destination you desire?

 Your plan should include realistic criteria, such as: